foundations-fall-2016/session2/README.md

 }
 ```

-Note the body background color is grayed out in the inspector.
-Neither it nor the margin are inherited by other elements.

 ### Formatting the content

 Note the h1's margin outside the containing elements (not part of the box model).